jamesdonoh/web-systems/assignment.md

 Service-Oriented Architecture (SOA) is an approach to designing systems where specific functions (such as managing customer details) purposely implemented as networked services that can be used by other applications, allowing a complex (and perhaps distributed) information system to be built in a more modular fashion out of interconnected parts that can be developed and modified independently [@stair].

 Depending on the area of functionality these services cover, a SOA may share some characteristics with a microservices architecture.
 In the approach made famous in the web sphere by companies like Netflix, microservices are usually RESTful rather than SOAP-based and highly granular, aiming to "do one thing very well" [@stair].
+Microservices generally aim for an organic 'bottom-up' approach rather than a 'top-down' model where all service interfaces are architected by a central team and and commonly use middleware such as enterprise service bus (ESB) as an integration point.

 One challenge with a microservices approach is creating a machine-readable description of services to allow for discovery and negotation by clients.
 Some authors consider the need for a service directory and a description of each service's interface to be central to SOA [@hohpe].
 While SOAP and WSDL support these requirements in the enterprise SOA context, REST has no such built-in capabilities, and although equivalents for RESTful services (such as as Swagger, now known as the OpenAPI Specification) have emerged [@swagger] they are still relatively immature.